All students are required to hold a Charles Sturt Card

 Your Charles Sturt Card is your official University Identity Card and enables access to various services and facilities throughout the University.

-New students will need to submit a photo online through the Charles Sturt Student Self Service Portal to apply for your card.
-Photos must be in JPEG format and no larger than 200kB in size.
+New students will need to submit a photo online through the Student Portal to apply for your card.

 For students, your initial card is issued free of charge.
 You will be required to pay a replacement fee if a card is lost or damaged due to lack of care.